 Authors » Fred Litwin

-Fred Litwin has been studying the JFK assassination since 1975 and is the author of Conservative Confidential: Inside the Fabulous Blue Tent.
+Fred Litwin is the Ottawa-based founder of the Free Thinking Film Society and author of Conservative Confidential: Inside the Fabulous Blue Tent.

 Posted: December 20, 2017